 - Talk to the Career Development Office (CDO) as early as possible during your time at Grinnell..

-- Keep your academic advisor apprised of your plans.
+- Keep your academic adviser apprised of your plans.
 He or she can be a wonderful sounding board for ideas and a valuable source of information.

-- Your internship advisor does not have to be a member of the department in which you are performing your internship.
+- Your internship adviser does not have to be a member of the department in which you are performing your internship.
 For instance, if you are interested in a business- related internship, you are not limited to asking political science or economics professors.
-Your internship advisor must be a member of the faculty, however.
+Your internship adviser must be a member of the faculty, however.

 - Update your resumé.

 - Stress to potential sites that you will work for free.
 Non-profits especially like to hear this.